From Numbers to Container Strings: Markov Coding

 \subsection{The Second and the Third Standard Model of \pamo}

 In this subsection we will have a brief look at two further models.
 These will be submodels of $\mathbb M_2$.
-This means that, in these models we can only define the finite sets via ur-strings.
+This means that, in these models we can only define the finite sets via container strings.